Warecorp/bucket2slack/README.md

   - `SLACK_TEAM`: your team's domain
   - `SLACK_TOKEN`: your Slack's API token (get it from [Slack's API docs](https://api.slack.com/web))
   - `SLACK_DEFAULT` : your default channel if not specified (optional)

+## Usage

+- Go to your Bitbucket's repository page: `Settings > Hooks > Add Hook 'Pull Request POST'`.
+- Insert `http://<server>{/channel}` in the URL.
+Channel is optional, default is set to `#general` but you could set the channel that you want to notify from the config vars or add it to the URL

 ## License